 What is Wanderlust

 The term ‘wanderlust’ is often used to describe those that love to travel, regularly making many sacrifices to realise their dreams.
-It is a condition most of us are happy to be ‘afflicted’ with and would not take a cure even if one was available.
+It is a condition most of us are happy being ‘afflicted’ with and would not take a cure even if one was available.

 Are travellers born with this wanderlust, is it hereditary or do they grow into it?
 I have in the past intimated that adventurers are born not made, and there maybe a little truth in this, but more accurately it is probably our experiences and ambitions that shape us.